matthew-brett/bham-turing/townhall-1/bham_turing_th1.md

 * **Lesser data science**: superset of the fields of statistics and machine learning + technology for big data.
-* ** Greater data science**: a radical change in approach to data analysis, founded on code, that emphasizes visualization, exploration and versatility.
+* **Greater data science**: a radical change in approach to data analysis, that emphasizes analysis with code, visualization, exploration and versatility.

-# Tukey's approach
+# The future of data analysis (1962)

 > Far better an approximate answer to the right question, which is often
 > vague, than an exact answer to the wrong question, which can always be made